Learn the ins and out of negotiating with your wedding photographer – from a wedding photographer who’s seen it all!

 A negotiation is a strategic discussion that resolves an issue in a way that both parties find acceptable.
 In a negotiation, each party tries to persuade the other to agree with his or her point of view.
 By negotiating, all involved parties try to avoid arguing but agree to reach some form of compromise.Investopedia, ‘Negotiation‘

 Let’s get one thing out of the way once and for all.
 Simply asking for a discount because you’re ‘on a budget’ is 100% NOT what negotiation is.
 Particularly when you’re dealing with a small, service-based business.
-Technically, everyone is on a budget (whether that budget is $1k or $100k), though how you choose to allocate that budget is your choice.
+Technically, everyone is on a budget (whether that budget is $1k or $100k).
+How you choose to allocate that budget is your choice.

 We’re not selling widgets or used cars, we’re selling our time and it has a certain value, set by the market.
-The idea of haggling with a wedding photographer is honestly quite distasteful, insulting even.
-Fortunately it has never happened to me, as my clients are awesome, but I’ve heard the stories.
+The idea of haggling with a wedding photographer is honestly quite distasteful – insulting even, some would say.
+It definitely can feel like being undervalued to be asked to perform our work for less.

 To negotiate or not to negotiate?